servactory/servactory.com/docs/guide/actions/grouping.md

 # Grouping actions

-You can use the `stage` method to group multiple methods into one execution group.
+Group multiple methods into one execution group via the `stage` method.

 :::info